FailAcademy/learning/adp-vancouver/_lessons/week-02/04-react-and-redux.md

 - mapDispatchToProps
 - selector

+---

-## Active Learning
+## Exercise 1

-1. Redux and React serve different roles.
+Redux and React serve different roles.
 Discuss with a partner the role of each in terms of handling:
   a. data
   b. view
   c. logic
   d. events

+---

+## Exercise 2

-2. Fill out the following table to distinguish between Presentational & Container components.
+Fill out the following table to distinguish between Presentational & Container components.

 | Dumb             | Smart                |
 | Presentational   | Container            |